xenongee/Flow.Launcher.Plugin.AI-Assistant/readme.md

 - Results can be copied to clipboard or opened in Notepad
 - Supports multiple AI models through OpenAI API-compatible providers
 - Customizable system prompt
+- Can change the text editor to another text editor
+- Ability to enable/disable reasoning mode

 ## Installation
 ### Method 1: Via Flow Launcher